 And while I haven't forgotten how to set up a tent, many of my camping skills have atrophied in the downtime.

 Last week we went on a test run in the Mohawk Trail State Forest, a place I have driven by an endless number of times but never before actually entered.
-It was an overwhelming success in that I was more or less able to cook over the fire, we were not eaten by mosquitoes/bears, and we managed to slip in and out in the brief window between torrential rainstorms and murderous heat.

 We camped on a night when we were the only ones in our section of the campground.
 I'd like to believe that I could have fun in a campground when it starts to fill up, to make friends with the other campers and trade stories, to hear the children playing in the gathering dusk, to experience the comradeship that mankind has felt for millennia when sitting around the fire.
 But I know that 10 minutes in, I'll see someone smoking while they complain about how their iPhone isn't getting service and I'm going to regret that we ever learned to rub two sticks together.